mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 Requirements should have a consistent structure to improve the readability.

-If [mantra](https://github.com/mhatzl/mantra) is used for tracing, every requirement must start the heading with the ID assigned to the requirement.
+If [mantra](https://github.com/mhatzl/mantra) is used for tracing, every requirement must start the heading with the ID assigned to the requirement to be able to reference it.
+The ID must be wrapped in backticks `` ` ``, to prevent wrongful ID detection.

 [mantra](https://github.com/mhatzl/mantra) uses a *references* list to trace requirements between the wiki, implementation, and tests.
 This list is placed by [mantra](https://github.com/mhatzl/mantra) directly below the requirement heading.